Allow for a Smooth Pregnancy, Delivery, and Postpartum Recovery with Physiotherapy

 The many changes that your body goes through can cause back pain and pelvic floor issues.
 Muscle weakness may also lead to urinary incontinence and difficulty activating core muscles.

 At ProActive Physiotherapy, we integrate techniques such as massage therapy and pelvic floor physiotherapy to help make your pregnancy and delivery process as smooth as possible.

-While there are undeniably some more unpleasant parts of pregnancy, prenatal and postnatal treatments can help your body better prepare for the journey ahead.
+There are undeniably some more unpleasant parts of pregnancy.
+Prenatal and postnatal treatments can help your body better prepare for the journey ahead.

 If you are an expectant mama or one who recently gave birth, don’t hesitate to contact ProActive Physiotherapy today!
 We’ll help make your pregnancy, delivery, and postpartum recovery as easy for you as possible.